jcawley5/architecture-center/docs/ref-arch/RA0002/readme.md

 :::note
 - This architecture is adaptable.
 Your specific implementation may vary based on your unique requirements, the services you choose to use, and your existing infrastructure.
 - The architecture and strategies outlined in these approaches are reference designs and not turnkey solutions.
-Our assessment provides an architectural perspective on disaster recovery approaches using selected SAP BTP services and hyperscaler offerings such as Azure Traffic Manager and Amazon Route 53.
+Our assessment provides an architectural perspective on disaster recovery approaches using selected SAP BTP services and hyperscaler offerings such as Azure Traffic Manager, Amazon Route 53 or Google Cloud DNS.
 This represents one possible method for managing stateless and stateful failovers.
 Additionally, these designs do not encompass the evaluation of customer-specific requirements or custom scenarios.
 Actual implementations will necessitate careful planning, customization, and development to address unique business needs and constraints.
 :::

 <!-- ## Overview of Multi-Region Resiliency